shen3443/start_web_project/README.md

 ex: `~\start_web_project> py initiate_project.py MyApp C:\Users\chris`

 ## add_module.py
 Creates sub directorys and default files in an existing project folder for a new module.
-For example running `add_module.py` to add a module `auth` to a project with the file structure above (created by `initiate_project.py`) it would result in a structure like:
+For example running `add_module.py` to add a module `auth` to a project with the file structure above (created by `initiate_project.py`) would result in a structure like:

 ```
 ~\[project_name]